Menu Menu Open

 There needs to be sufficient levels of the drug in your body for it to protect you from HIV.
 For most people, it takes 7 days of daily dosage for it to reach the optimal levels you need for protection.

 If you are a cisgender man, taking two pills at least 2-24 hours prior to sex (on demand PrEP) will provide protection against HIV.
-If you are a trans man, cis woman, or were assigned female at birth, it can take up to 21 days for it to become effective.

 I’m trans.
 Can I still take PrEP?